ibagmet/Circle-Second-Trying/README.md

 Right now the tests are set to run against nibley.deseretbook.com.

 If you want to point at a different url, you can change the base_url method in the test_helper file.

+### TODO

+* Centralize the user information to one place.
+* Centralize credit card information to one place.
+* Centralize credit card form entry to one method.